hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_exercise.md

 1. Check the contents of your current directory -
     * Are there any new files with names ending in `.out` and `.err`?
     * What are the contents of these two files?
-1. Check the contents of `~/unix_lesson/badreads/sbatch_output/`, are the expected files there?

 ---